-Being a small town, Milton does not have a public transit system used by locals to get to and from work.
+Milton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Milton in 2010 was $22,841, which is upper middle income relative to West Virginia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $91,364 for a family of four.
-However, Milton contains both very wealthy and poor people as well.
+The per capita income in Milton in 2018 was $22,862, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $91,448 for a family of four.

 The people who call Milton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milton residents report their race to be White, followed by Native American.
-Important ancestries of people in Milton include English, Irish, German, Scottish, and Welsh.
+The greatest number of Milton residents report their race to be White, followed by Asian.
+Important ancestries of people in Milton include Irish, German, English, Scottish, and Scots-Irish.

 The most common language spoken in Milton is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Polish.